Skip to main content

 To list your phones on the National Do Not Call Registry - donotcall.gov/

-TIPS for dealing with robocalls:
+TIPS for dealing with spam calls and robocalls:

 •If you answer a robocall that invites you to press a number to opt out, don’t do it!
 That will verify that yours is a working number and can leave you vulnerable to receiving more calls.